abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ cd /qt
 $ l core/meta

-will find one e.g:
+Would find, e.g:
 /qt/src/dev/core/meta

-while
 $ l ./core/meta
 will not find it since there is no /qt/core/meta

-More e.g. if current working dir. is /usr,
+More e.g. if current working dir. is **/usr**,
 	l lib

-Defaults to have recursive in between so it should mean (in way of shell global star) searching for:
+Defaults to search recursively under **/usr** so it should mean (in way of shell global star) searching for:
 	/usr/lib
 	/usr/*/lib
 	/usr/*/*/lib